MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *First article testing* means testing and evaluating the first article for conformance with specified contract requirements before or in the initial stage of production.

 *F.o.b.* means free on board.
-This term is used in conjunction with a physical point to determine -
+This term is used in conjunction with a physical point to determine—

 (1) The responsibility and basis for payment of freight charges; and